akashadhikari/100-days-of-django-archived/logs.md

 - Advance Python series: Args, kwargs, generator, map, reduce and filter.

 **Thoughts** : Some tasks on Django vue setup and tutorial on advance series.

+## Day 50: August 30, 2018

+**Today's Progress** :
+- Django frontend fixes for DMS
+- Advance Python series: Decorators in Python.

+**Thoughts** : Some good old fixes for DMS and moreover, set tutorial on Python was covered.